Gentle Monster Kiosk

 An avenue to get new prescriptions

 Gentle Monster glasses come with plastic lenses, requiring a second trip to fill them.
-Why not provide in-house lens cutting and prescriptions like many Korean stores?
+Why not provide in-house lens cutting like other Korean stores?

 The kiosk isn’t